ssssam/omnibus-codethink-toolchain/README.md

 ### sparc-sun-solaris2.11

-We build 32-bit toolchain binaries.
-The compilers default to producing 32-bit binaries, but multilib is supported and so you can tell them to output 32-bit binaries by passing `-m32`.
-This is a big-endian platform.
+We build 32-bit toolchain binaries and the compilers default to producing 32-bit binaries.
+You can pass `-m64` to produce 64-bit binaries.
+However, multilib is not supported on this platform in GCC 7 and so none of the necessary support libraries (libgcc_s, libstdc++, etc.) will be available for 64-bit code.

 Some (e.g. [Gentoo](https://wiki.gentoo.org/wiki/Sparc/Multilib)) say 32-bit is
 still preferred on Solaris except for processes that need more than 4GB data or where performance will be better.
 Performance might be better with 64-bit toolchain binaries, but I haven't tested that.

-Building 64-bit toolchain binaries proved difficult.
-Simply passing --host=sparc64-... to configure scripts has no effect, which seems wrong.
+It's seems possible to produce 64-bit toolchain binaries and support libraries if need be.
+Passing --host=sparc64-... to configure scripts has no effect.
-Forcibly adding `-m64` to the compiler flags can lead to 64-bit toolchain binaries, but it breaks multilib builds so you can then *only* produce 64-bit binaries.
+Forcibly adding `-m64` to the compiler flags will get you a 64-bit build of the toolchain and support libraries that seems to work.
+This will need to be installed into a different prefix than your 32-bit compiler, since it is not using multilib.

 GCC has its own notes about the
 [Solaris operating system](https://gcc.gnu.org/install/specific.html#x-x-solaris2)